 The Winchester College Treasury houses the school’s collections of art and archaeology.
 These include artefacts from Egypt, Greece and Rome, casts of the Parthenon Frieze, and Chinese ceramics from the Tang to Qing dynasties.
 They are displayed in the medieval Warden's Stables, converted into a museum in 2016.

-The Treasury is open to members of the public from 2-4pm every day, except Christmas and New Year.
+The Treasury is open to members of the public from 2-4pm every day, except between Christmas and New Year.
 Last admission is at 3.30pm.
 On rare occasions we have to close the Treasury for an exhibition changeover; details will be posted here.

 There is a comprehensive multimedia guide available and children can follow a free Treasury Trail.
 A guidebook of the collections is available to purchase.